-Mr. Roberto Fusté, who was a member of the Management Board until March 31, 2016, received pension payments in the amount of approximately €239 THOUS (2016: €0 THOUS) in the fiscal year.
-On the occasion of the termination of his service agreement with effect as of December 31, 2016 as a member of the Management Board, it was agreed with Mr. Roberto Fusté that he would be subject to a post-employment non-compete obligation lasting until the end of December 31, 2018, and that he would act as an advisor to the Chairman of the Management Board.
-For this, he received non-compete compensation of €377 THOUS and an advisory fee in the amount of €377 THOUS in the fiscal year.
+Mr. Roberto Fusté, who was a member of the Management Board until March 31, 2016, received pension payments in the amount of approximately €261 THOUS (2017: €239 THOUS) in the fiscal year.
+On the occasion of the termination of his service agreement with effect as of December 31, 2016 as a member of the Management Board, it was agreed with Mr. Roberto Fusté that he would be subject to a post-employment non-compete obligation lasting until the end of December 31, 2018 and that he would act as an advisor to the Chairman of the Management Board.
+For this, he received non-compete compensation of €377 THOUS (2017: €377 THOUS) and an advisory fee in the amount of €377 THOUS (2017: €377 THOUS) in the fiscal year.

-Prof. Emanuele Gatti, who was a member of the Management Board until March 31, 2014, received pension payments in the amount of €338 THOUS (2016: €338 THOUS) without any fringe benefits during the fiscal year (2016: €7 THOUS).
+Prof. Emanuele Gatti, who was a member of the Management Board until March 31, 2014, received pension payments in the amount of €338 THOUS (2017: €338 THOUS).
 On the occasion of the termination of his service agreement as a member of the Management Board effective as of April 30, 2015, a two-year post-employment non-compete obligation was agreed upon with Prof. Emanuele Gatti.
 As compensation for this, Prof. Emanuele Gatti received annual non-compete compensation in the amount of €488 THOUS.
-In the fiscal year Prof. Gatti received partial non-compete compensation in the amount of €163 THOUS (2016: €488 THOUS).
+In the fiscal year Prof. Gatti received no non-compete compensation (2017: €163 THOUS) as the non-compete obligation already expired in the course of the previous year.

-As agreed, Dr. Rainer Runte, who was a member of the Management Board until March 31, 2014, did not receive any annual non-compete compensation in the fiscal year for his post-contractual non-compete obligation, since it was not effective anymore in the fiscal year (2016: €486 THOUS).
-A consulting agreement was entered into with Dr. Rainer Runte for the period beginning March 1, 2017 which term meanwhile has been extended until March 31, 2018.
-By this consulting agreement, Dr. Rainer Runte will provide consulting services on certain fields.
-The annual consideration to be granted by Fresenius Medical Care Management AG for such services amounts to €165 THOUS for the fiscal year.
+A consulting agreement was entered into with Dr. Rainer Runte, who was a member of the Management Board until March 31, 2014, with effect since March 1, 2017 the term of which meanwhile was extended until December 31, 2018.
+By this consulting agreement, Dr. Rainer Runte provided consulting services on certain fields.
+The consideration (including the reimbursement of expenses) to be granted by Fresenius Medical Care Management AG for such services amounts to €226 THOUS for the fiscal year (2017: €165 THOUS).

-Instead of a pension provision, a consulting agreement was entered into with Dr. Ben Lipps, the Chairman of the Management Board until December 31, 2012, for the period January 1, 2013 to December 31, 2022; meanwhile, the term of this agreement has been reduced in the fiscal year 2017 to December 31, 2021.
-By this consulting agreement, Dr. Ben Lipps will provide consulting services on certain fields and within a specified time frame as well as complying with a non-compete covenant.
-The annual consideration to be granted by Fresenius Medical Care Management AG for such services (including reimbursement of expenses) amounts for the fiscal year to €580 THOUS (2016: €585 THOUS).
-The present value of this agreement (including pension payments for the surviving spouse in case of death) amounts to €1,996 THOUS (2016: €3,357 THOUS) as at December 31 of the fiscal year.
+Instead of a pension provision, a consulting agreement was entered into with Dr. Ben Lipps, the Chairman of the Management Board until December 31, 2012, for the period January 1, 2013 to December 31, 2021.
+By this consulting agreement, Dr. Ben Lipps will provide consulting services on certain fields and within a specified time frame and he will be subject to a non-compete covenant.
+The consideration to be granted by Fresenius Medical Care Management AG for such services (including reimbursement of expenses) amounts for the fiscal year to \notin 522 THOUS (2017: \notin 580 THOUS).
+The present value of this agreement (including pension payments for the surviving spouse in case of death) amounts to \notin 1,586 THOUS (2016: \notin 1,996 THOUS) as at December 31 of the fiscal year.

-In the fiscal year, no loans or advance payments of future compensation components were made to the members of the Management Board of Fresenius Medical Care Management AG.
+In the fiscal year, no loans or advance payments for future compensation components were made to the members of the Management Board of Fresenius Medical Care Management AG.